INTRODUCTION TO PROTEIN DESIGN RESULTS

 1.)
 Preparing FASTA File with Design Results

 Open the FASTA file which contains all the structures generated in your design results using MS Word or another program capable of “Find and Replace”.
-See instructions above for how to download this FASTA file.
+See the instructions above for how to download this FASTA file.
 In MS Word, click Edit > Find > Replace to open a window as shown below:

 Remove all “end of line” indicators by entering ^p in the Find field and leaving the Replace field empty.
 This will make all the output in the same line.